Blueberry Macarons with Lemon Filling

 - Cool.
 Remove the macarons from the oven and allow them to cool completely.
 Set aside for now.

-- Add the lemon buttercream filling.
+- Add the lemon buttercream filling (if you’d rather have all blueberry, you can also make this blueberry buttercream).
 Pipe the lemon buttercream filling onto the back of half of the shells (see below for details on how to make).

 - Form into sandwiches.
 Form into a sandwich and repeat for all of the shells.